awsdocs/aws-global-accelerator-dev-guide/doc_source/introduction-how-it-works.md

 The timeout is 90 seconds for TCP connections to endpoints *without* client IP address preservation \(Network Load Balancers and Elastic IP addresses\)\.
 The timeout is 30 seconds for UDP connections\.

 From the edge location, traffic for your application is routed to the optimal AWS endpoint based on several factors, including the user’s location, the health of the endpoint, and the endpoint weights that you configure\.
 Traffic travels over the well\-monitored, congestion\-free, redundant AWS global network to the endpoint\.
 By maximizing the time that traffic is on the AWS network, Global Accelerator ensures that traffic is always routed over the optimum network path\.

+For endpoints that have client IP address preservation enabled, Global Accelerator terminates TCP connections from clients at AWS edge locations\.
+Almost concurrently, Global Accelerator establishes a new TCP connection with your endpoints that have client IP address preservation enabled, in supported AWS Regions\.
+This gives clients faster response times \(lower latency\) and increased throughput\.

 Global Accelerator continuously monitors the health of all endpoints, and instantly begins directing traffic to another available endpoint when it determines that an active endpoint is unhealthy\.
 This allows you to create a high\-availability architecture for your applications on AWS\.